 Note: A student may be conditionally accepted for one term (2-course maximum) with unofficial transcripts.
 However, students are not permitted to register for subsequent terms until the official transcripts are received.
 A “hold” will be placed on a student’s account if official transcripts are not received.
 To remove a hold, contact the Bursar’s office located on the 1st floor of Grimm Hall, or at (949) 214-3075.

-Upon completion of all admission requirements, applicants will be contacted for a phone interview with the Program Director.
 Students who are accepted into the MHA program will receive formal decision letter via email.

 Students may transfer in up to 2 courses (6 units), provided the coursework meets all of the following criteria:

 Coursework will be evaluated by the program director for transferability at the time of application.
 Students may be required to provide a course syllabus or other supporting material to determine equivalency.